IU-Capstone-Project-2025/open-labs-share/LOCAL_TESTING_GUIDE.md

 # Local Blue/Green Deployment Testing

-This guide will help you test the full Blue/Green deployment cycle on your local machine using Docker.
+This guide will help you test the full Blue/Green deployment cycle on your local machine using `test` Docker Compose profile.

 ## Step 1: Initial Setup